denielden/grid-single-price-card/README.md

-# Frontend Mentor - Single price grid component solution
+# Single price grid component - Frontend Mentor

 This is a solution to the [Single price grid component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/single-price-grid-component-5ce41129d0ff452fec5abbbc).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents